anitakumarijena/anitakumarijena/README.md

+- 👩‍💻I'm currently working on code speech switch model
-- 🌱 I’m currently learning knime and computer vision
+- 🌱 I’m currently learning machine learning algorithms and libraries
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to dance and learning new technologies